google-research-datasets/wiki-reading/README.md

 ## WikiReading Data

 Train, validation, and test datasets are in [TFRecord](https://www.tensorflow.org/versions/r0.10/how_tos/reading_data/index.html#file-formats) or streamed JSON (one JSON object per line).
+They are 45GB, 5GB, and 3GB respectively.
 For example test.tar.gz contains 15 files whose union is the whole test set.
 We split them to help speed up training/testing by parallelizing reads.
 Any one of the shards can be opened with a [TFRecordReader](https://www.tensorflow.org/versions/r0.10/api_docs/python/io_ops.html#TFRecordReader)